Soreepeong/XivMitmLatencyMitigator/README.md

 If you're running a custom VPN server on linux, just run the script as root, and you're good to go.

 If you're running Windows, you can use [XivAlexander addon](https://github.com/Soreepeong/XivAlexander) instead.
-Do **not** stack both solutions.
+You can use both solutions at the same time, in which case, XivAlexander will take precedence.

 ## How to use
 1. If you have a linux machine running in same network, skip to 5.